GMOD/Apollo3/packages/jbrowse-plugin-apollo/README.md

 # Testing with cypress

-These are some notes to setup cypress and run tests.
-These notes are likely to change and temporary.
+These notes setup cypress and run tests.
+These notes are likely to change.

 * One time step: **Outside** the Apollo dev container [install cypress](https://docs.cypress.io/guides/getting-started/installing-cypress).